colorfulfool/Suggestive-text-field/README.md

 SuggestiveTextField(textInput, suggestions, {

   tokenSeparator: ', ', // or pass false to disallow multiple selections
-  startSuggestingAt: 1, // how many symbols user has to type to trigger suggestions
+  minTokenLength: 1, // how many symbols user has to type to trigger suggestions

   // Pass your own functions as hooks to alter the behaviour: